OpenFn/blog/_posts/2020-07-02-allow-yourself-to-fail.md

 So... when clients let me mess around with their jobs, I _always_ recommend we design for idempotence.
-It's common sense when you're passing messages between two different systems that are bound to evolve, go offline, have a bad day, etc.
+It's common sense when you're passing messages between two different systems that are bound to evolve, go offline, have a bad day, etc

 — Taylor